motocodeltd/MCAssertReflectiveEqual/README.md

  MCAssertReflectiveEquals works on primitives, structs, classes and enums.
 It gives you a nice error message when items do not match.
 It deeply compares items and handles recursive loops (A -> B -> A, where A & B are objects and -> is a references).
-It makes tests easier.
+It just makes tests easier.

 ## Example